thomaspark/snowball/readme.txt

 5. Open Snowball's code editor to inspect a block and customize it with your own CSS.

 == Changelog ==

+= 0.4.1 =
+* Fix race condition that prevented saving articles in Firefox for Windows

 = 0.4.0 =
 * Add support custom templates: https://github.com/thomaspark/snowball/wiki/Using-a-Custom-Template